jpkey/dockerized-owncloud/README.md

     - user must be in group www-data
 - allow trusted hosts to enable remote access from the host machine (see script 4_*)
 - automated owncloud backups and database dumps
+- possiblity to automatically add and run additions (see usage instructions for details)

 # requirements
 - docker >= 1.4.1